Johnson & Johnson is facing its second trial in New Jersey over claims that their talc powder products caused one man to develop mesothelioma.

 Several other cases across the country allege that the company’s baby powder products caused ovarian cancer.

-“It’s true, we don’t know how many Johnson & Johnson users have mesothelioma,” said Moshe Maimon, Lanzo’s lawyer, in the case’s opening statements.
+“It’s true, we don’t know how many Johnson & Johnson users have mesothelioma,” said Moshe Maimon, a mesothelioma lawyer representing Lanzo, in the case’s opening statements.
 “And the fact is that the defendants have never studied that.”

 Lanzo’s lawsuit alleges that J&J knew its products contained asbestos, but failed to properly warn consumers.
 J&J’s legal team asserts that its products do not contain asbestos, and claim that the plaintiffs used faulty test methods to prove otherwise.